The quirky older man who lives in the bush and grows incredible finger limes.

 Why?
 You ask.
 Oh sweet reader, because then you can make Tom Yum soup, which is possibly the most delicious symphony of sweet, sour, salty, spicy, and something-I-can’t-describe-in-words, imaginable.

 A longing to be back in Thailand, my second home, and

 An even more acute longing for Tom Yum soup.

 All the hot people eat spicy food, literally.
 Think of every traditional cuisine from an equatorial region – be it Mexican, Thai, Southern Indian, Vietnamese, Caribbean.
 You name it, if you can picture palm trees, the food - it be spicy.

 Physiologically this makes sense: eating spicy food makes you sweat – if it’s spicy enough.
 And sweat is one of the body’s neat little tricks for lowering your temperature, and relieving you from the sweltering reality of your torrid surrounds, in a delicious way.
 So eating spicy food makes you cool (are you enjoying my dietitian puns?
 No?!)

 Spicy foods also increase metabolism.
-And research has (apparently) shown that the more adventurous a person’s taste buds are, and the more they like spicy, pungent, and otherwise exotic flavours, the more adventurous they tend to be in general (and in bed, so I’ve heard).
+And research has (apparently) shown that the more adventurous a person’s taste buds are, and the more they like spicy, pungent, and otherwise exotic flavours, the more adventurous they tend to be in general (and in the sack, so I’ve heard).
 Maybe that’s just BS but I like the sound of it.

 So here’s the recipe for Tom Yum – use whatever meat or meat alternative you like, but prawns (Tom Yum Goong) and chicken (Tom Yum Gai) are popular options.

-Tom Yum SOUP RECIPE
+Tom Yum Gai recipe

 - 2 litres of water